act65/act65.github.io/_posts/inbetween-posts/2020-08-18-what-makes-something-true.md

 - the observations we made are not interfered with ( there doesn't exist an adversary manipulating our observations )

 Note that, these assumptions cannot be proven to be true, and therefore we cannot claim that science gives us the truth.
 We make these assumptions on the basis of our experience.
 We have not yet observed the laws of the universe to change, and we have not yet observed an adversary manipulating our observations.
+Here we are using induction, a dangerous tool.

+Induction is making generalisations from incomplete observations.
+Applying a pattern observed in a limited set of observations to all observations.
 <div markdown="1" class="code">
+I have not seen all swans, bespite that, based on the swans I have seen, I assume that all swans are white.

+I have observed the sun rise in the east every morning for the past 30 years.
+Despite not knowing why, I assume that the sun will rise in the east tomorrow.

 Everyday, a farmer feeds his pigs at 7am.
 He has done this for the past 30 weeks years.
 The pigs assume this is a law of the universe, that the farmer will feed them at 7am.
 But, one day the farmer instead loads them into a truck and takes them to the meatworks.

-You have observed the sun rise every morning for the past 30 years.
-You assume that the sun will rise tomorrow.

-Every swan you have ever seen is white.
-So you guess that all swans are white.
-You would be wrong.

 </div>
-Induction is the name for making generalisations from specific observations.
-I have not seen all swans, yet, based on the swans I have seen, I assume that all swans are white.

 <lside>An imperfect view</lside>
 <img src="{{site.baseurl}}/assets/what-makes-something-true/chess-window.png" alt="imperfect chess view" style="height: 300px;"/>